-All researchers employed are engaged in research projects spanning a wide range of different subjects and focusing on knowledge and skills considered essential for professional business activities in the global market place.
-All faculty have both research and teaching responsibilities which means that our teaching is continually based on the latest research results.
+All researchers employed are engaged in research projects covering a wide range of different subjects and focusing on knowledge and skills considered essential for professional business activities in the global marketplace.
+All faculty have both research and teaching responsibilities, which means that our teaching is continually based on the latest research results.

 Aarhus BSS is very internationally oriented.
-The broad scope of our research activities and educational programmes enable us to attract researchers, teachers, and students from all over the world, and this creates an international environment for research and learning in which academic views are exchanged, experience gathered and friendships formed.
+The broad scope of our research activities and educational programmes enable us to attract researchers, teachers, and students from all over the world, and this creates an international environment for research and learning in which academic views are exchanged, experiences are gathered and friendships are formed.

 -experienced, photographed and filmed by the students themselves.

-In recent years, graduates specialising in Strategy, Organisation and Leadership have widely been employed as junior consultants in large international management consultancy firms, as system consultants in the IT sector, as development consultants and trainees in large corporations or as management assistants.
+In recent years, graduates specialising in Strategy, Organisation and Leadership have widely been employed as consultants in management consultancy firms, as system consultants in the IT sector, as development consultants and trainees in large corporations, as human resource consultants or as executive assistants.
 Some have also chosen to pursue their studies as PhD scholars.

-The MSc in Strategy, Organisation and Leadership programme first and foremost provides you with a number of fundamental theoretical and analytical qualifications.
-You thereby acquire basic knowledge as well as a broad selection of methods and tools which will enable you to contribute to resolving specific organisational and managerial problems.
+The MSc in Strategy, Organisation and Leadership programme primarily provides you with a number of fundamental theoretical and analytical qualifications.
+You thereby acquire basic knowledge as well as a broad selection of methods and tools, which will enable you to contribute to resolving specific organisational and managerial problems.